-- In general terms, the principles applied to open cut excavation in this specification shall be adopted for narrow trenching.
-For example, S6.5.2.1, Edge Regularity applies. - Narrow trenching can be used in carriageways, footways, cycleways and verges subject to achieving the recommended minimum depths of cover detailed in Table S13.1.
-Trenchless techniques should always be considered as the preferred alternative to traditional excavation. - Narrow trenching shall not be used in areas of "bad ground" as defined in S2.5.2, including Class E material such as peat. - S13.1.6 Performance intervention requirements detailed in S2 apply equally to narrow trenches. - In roads with special engineering difficulties ("SEDs") recorded in the Scottish Road Works Register (SRWR), including on bridge decks, narrow trenching shall not be used without the prior agreement of the roads authority.
+- b) where any aggregates do not conform with point a) above, these should only be used with the prior approval of the relevant roads authority. - c) in all situations, a) or b) above, the material shall be compacted in accordance with the requirements of Appendix A8, using modified compaction equipment. - S13.2.4 In general terms, the principles applied to open cut excavation in this specification shall be adopted for narrow trenching.
+For example, Section S6.5.2.1, Edge Regularity applies. - S13.2.5 Narrow trenching can be used in carriageways, footways, cycleways and verges subject to achieving the recommended minimum depths of cover detailed in Table S13.1.
+Trenchless techniques should always be considered as the preferred alternative to traditional excavation. - S13.2.6 Narrow trenching shall not be used in areas of "bad ground" as defined in Section S2.8, including Class E material such as peat. - S13.2.7 Performance intervention requirements detailed in Section S2 apply equally to narrow trenches. - S13.2.8 In roads with special engineering difficulties ("SEDs") recorded in the Scottish Road Works Register (Scottish Road Works Register), including on bridge decks, narrow trenching shall not be used without the prior agreement of the roads authority.

-S13.2 Encounters with Rock
+S13.3 Encounters with Rock

-- Where rock is encountered, a site visit shall be arranged with the roads authority to agree any variation to this specification. - Roads authorities may pre-agree variations to minimise the number of site visits in areas of variable ground conditions.
-Utility companies must confirm their understanding of any agreement given by a roads authority prior to commencing their road works and record details in the SRWR as an SED local agreement.
+S13.3.1 Where rock is encountered, a site visit shall be arranged with the roads authority to agree any variation to this specification.

+S13.3.2 Roads authorities may pre-agree variations to minimise the number of site visits in areas of variable ground conditions.
+Utility companies must confirm their understanding of any agreement given by a roads authority prior to commencing their road works and record details in the Scottish Road Works Register as an SED local agreement.

-S13.3 Depth of Cover
+S13.4 Depth of Cover

-S13.3.1 Notwithstanding any local agreements in accordance with S13.2, the required minimum depths of cover to apparatus where narrow trenching is used shall be in accordance with Table S13.1.
+S13.4.1 Notwithstanding any local agreements in accordance with Section S13.2, the required minimum depths of cover to apparatus where narrow trenching is used shall be in accordance with Table S13.1.